aleixo/javascript-message-broker-poc/ws-ampq-poc/README.md

 - Happened to me that mnesia database was corrupted because i lost battery on my laptop.
 In order to fix that i issued the command `rabbitmq -n {node} force_boot`.
 Can be usefull in many situations

 ## Scenario setup - Nodes
 Please do not look at the code.
 Not my best face.
-Start two instance of each type to see the redundancy scenarios
+Start two instance of each type to see the redundancy scenarios.
+You will need to install the dependencies on each service via `npm i`.

-Other thinf.
-Make

-- Client - The client will connect to service_agregator master node in voice, chat and tickets on 4001, 4002 and 4003 ports respectively.
-The slave is one 5001, 5002, 5003.
-    - `yarn start`
+Each service is on the intuitive respective folder mentioned above.

+Please be concise with the broker you are connecting to.
+Or localhosting it or not.
+We can´t have two services communicating with diferent brokers.

-- external_api
+- Client.
     - `npm start`
+- services_agregator - Start the two instances for master and slave.
+6th arg is the host where it will run, 3th, 4th and 5th are the Voice, chat and tickets ports respectively.
+The localhost arg will connect to whatever you put on configs.json file localhost* keys.
+If you omit localhost, it will connect to one broker setted up on heroku for you.
+    - `npm start 4001 4002 4003 localhost`
+    - `npm start 5001 5002 5003 localhost`
-- server - You can ommit the localhost (third args parameter) and it will connect to heroku broker.
+- server - he localhost arg will connect to whatever you put on configs.json file localhost* keys.
+If you omit localhost, it will connect to one broker setted up on heroku for you.
     - `npm start localhost`
     - `npm start localhost`
-- services_agregator - Start the two instances for master and slave.
-    - `npm localhost 4001 4002 4003`
+- external_api.
+The service will expose three POST routes
-    - `npm localhost 5001 5002 5003`
+    - `npm start 4000 localhost`